Kroger: Kroger Marketplace

 The first Kroger Marketplace in Virginia opened on Midlothian Turnpike in Richmond, Virginia, on the site of the former Cloverleaf Mall on December 6, 2012.
 Another Marketplace opened in Virginia Beach, Virginia, at the site of a former Super Kmart, on July 31, 2013.
 The third location opened in December 2013 in the Staples Mill shopping Center in Henrico County.
 A fourth location opened on October 15, 2014, in Portsmouth, Virginia, at the site of the former I.C.
 Norcom High School.

+The first Kroger Marketplace in Michigan opened on June 14, 2013, at Sterns and Secor Roads in Lambertville (a suburb north of Toledo, Ohio).
+Formerly a conventional Kroger store, the square footage (square meterage) increased from 68000 to 133000 ft2.
+It carries toys, home essentials, apparel and shoes in addition to groceries.
+The state's second store opened in 2014 in Shelby Township on property that already contained a 2010-built Fuel Center, replacing a smaller Kroger store across Hayes Road in neighboring Macomb Township, which was soon converted into an Emagine Entertainment movie theater.
+Three further locations opened in 2016, one in White Lake.

 The first Kroger Marketplace in Mississippi opened on September 16, 2016, in Hernando (a suburb of Memphis, Tennessee) to much fanfare.
 This store was formally a Kroger Food & Drug with twelve aisles, now rebuilt with sixty-four, in addition to having a Starbucks, ClickList, and expanded deli inside.